realityforge/planet_quake/docs/server.md

 ## TODOs

+  * write displacement code like showing a black cat and shifting 32 units to the right and gibbing like a telefrag if they end up inside a wall, "player was displaced."
   * Event history with demo streaming as a service in the browser for splicing all those sweet frags, SQS/Message Queue
   * Synchronized server/AI for offline and connection interruptions
   * Headless match streaming directly to OBS using multiview and fpipes where necessary.
 Streaming render commands?